Nuveen Churchill Direct Lending (NCDL)

 AI Analysis | Feedback

-Kenneth Kencel, Chief Executive Officer, President, Chairman of the Board
+Kenneth Kencel Chief Executive Officer, President, Chairman of the Board

-Shai Vichness, Chief Financial Officer and Treasurer
+Shai Vichness Chief Financial Officer and Treasurer

-Jason Strife, Senior Managing Director, Head of Private Equity & Junior Capital
+Jason Strife Senior Managing Director, Head of Private Equity & Junior Capital

-Jason Strife serves as Senior Managing Director and Head of Private Equity & Junior Capital at Churchill Asset Management.
-In this role, he is responsible for sourcing, executing, portfolio construction, and monitoring Churchill's middle market private equity and junior capital investment efforts, including fund commitments, equity co-investments, and junior debt investments.
-Prior to joining Nuveen, Strife was a Principal at Bison Capital, a Los Angeles-based private equity firm focused on structured junior capital investments in lower middle-market companies.
-He also serves as an NCDL Investment Committee Member.
+Jason Strife is Senior Managing Director and Head of Private Equity & Junior Capital at Churchill Asset Management and an NCDL Investment Committee Member.
+He is responsible for sourcing, executing, portfolio construction, and monitoring Churchill's middle market private equity and junior capital investment efforts, including fund commitments, equity co-investments, and junior debt investments.
+Before joining Nuveen, Mr. Strife was a Principal at Bison Capital, a private equity firm focused on structured junior capital investments in lower middle market companies.

-John McCally, Vice President and Secretary
+John McCally Vice President and Secretary, General Counsel

 AI Analysis | Feedback